krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 2. For every batch size, swish outperforms ReLU.
 3. Non monocity property i.e for all x < 0, swish is neither decreasing nor increasing function.

-Now that we have completed understanding what Swish is let us move to Mish activation fucntion and see how it works!
+Now that we have completed understanding what Swish is let us move to Mish activation function and see how it works!

 # Mish

 Mish is also one of the recent activation networks and is given by the formula <img src="https://latex.codecogs.com/gif.latex?f(x) = x * \tanh(softplus(x))" /> where <img src="https://latex.codecogs.com/gif.latex?softplus(x) = \ln(1+ e^x)" />.
 Most of the experiments suggest that Mish works better than ReLU, sigmoid and even Swish.

-The following is the graph of Mish activation fucntion.
+The following is the graph of Mish activation function.

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/Mish.png)

 Like both Swish and Relu, Mish is bounded below and unbounded above and the range is nearly [-0.31, <img src="https://latex.codecogs.com/gif.latex?\infty" />).

-## Advantages of Mish:-
+## Advantages of Mish

 1. Being unbounded above is a desirable property for any activation function since it avoids saturation which generally causes training to drastically slow down due to near-zero gradients.